PTCInc/Universal-Device-Driver-Examples/Mettler Toledo/MT-SICS/README.md

 ## Requirements

-- Kepware versions 6.11 or higher that support the UDD v2.0 profile
+- Kepware versions 6.14 or higher that support the UDD v2.0 profile
+- Older versions that are not maintained can be found in the [archive](archive) folder

 ## Tag Configuration